aidgab/odroid-gpio/README.md

 odroid-gpio
 =======

-odroid-gpio is a simple node.js based library to help access the GPIO of the Odoid C1.
+odroid-gpio is a simple node.js based library to help access the GPIO of the Odroid C1 and Odroid C2.

 ```javascript
 var gpio = require("odroid-gpio");